lablup/backend.ai-webserver/README.md

 $ cp console-server.sample.conf console-server.conf
 ```

+## Mode

+If `service.mode` is set "webconsole" (the default), the console server handles
+PWA-style fallbacks (e.g., serving `index.html` when there are no matching
+files for the requested URL path).
+The PWA must exclude `/server` and `/func` URL prefixes from its own routing
+to work with the console server's web sessions and the API proxy.

+If it is set "static", the console server serves the static files as-is,
+without any fallbacks or hooking, while preserving the `/server` and `/func`
+prefixed URLs and their functionalities.

-If you want to serve console in console-server, choose one of the followings.
+If you want to serve console in console-server with "webconsole" mode, prepare static console source by choosing one of the followings.

 ### Option 1: Build console from source